 As with telescopes I do not recommend a telescope under 70mm in aperture diameter.
 With binoculars, you are seeing with both eyes, and as in our example above a 70mm aperture with two eyes would be brighter than a 70mm aperture telescope (one eye).

 Prices for good space seeing binoculars start from around $65 to $300 or more depending on the size and specifications.
 There are lots of online stores nowadays that sell binoculars.
 Which means you should stick with reputable brands in short.

 Amazon offers excellent new units from many manufacturers.
 Make sure you order one with Prime shipping times, so you can start star gazing in a couple days.
 Check out binoculars on Amazon, or check them out at Telescope.com

 Are There Extra Accessories Needed, Like Eyepieces?

 Binoculars are pretty much ready to use without needing any accessories.
-Most of the accessories that you will find for binoculars are just tools to keep them safe and steady them while using or transporting.
+Most of the accessories that you will find for binoculars are just tools to keep them safe and to steady them while using.
 See binocular accessories on amazon here.
 OR binocular cases at Orion’s website

-If you want more magnification for your binoculars, you could buy a 2x doubler to increase it further.
+If you want more magnification for your binoculars, you could buy a 2x doubler to increase focal length.
 However, some distortions or aberrations could come in to play when adding more glass in your view? (at the time of writing, I can’t find a sample image or store)

 While binoculars are not as commonly used as telescopes, they are a great way to start and view the near celestial bodies.
 Plus, you can kill two birds with one stone, by using them for more than astronomy.
 If you enjoyed this article, you might want to look at these articles: